 🔥Liverpool XI vs West Ham: Confirmed team news, predicted lineup and latest injuries🔥

-After having the luxury of fielding what many consider Liverpool’s strongest XI for the first time all season at Atletico Madrid on Tuesday, Jurgen Klopp must come up with a new formula for the visit of West Ham United.
+After having the luxury of fielding what many consider Liverpool’s strongest XI for the first time all season at Atletico Madrid last week, Jurgen Klopp must come up with a new formula for the visit of West Ham United.

-Even if the hamstring injury Jordan Henderson picked up in Spain proves not to be particularly serious, he is unlikely to be risked for the visit of the Hammers to Anfield.
+The hamstring injury Jordan Henderson picked up in Spain is likely to sideline him for three weeks.

 That should provide an opportunity for Naby Keita, who came into the team for last weekend’s trip to Norwich City.